icemanbsi/bootstrap_sass/README.md

 `bootstrap_sass` is a Sass-powered version of [Bootstrap](https://github.com/twbs/bootstrap) 3, ready to drop right into your Sass powered applications.

 # Usage
+1\.
+[Install sass](http://sass-lang.com/install).
+If you already installed skip to step number 2\.

+2\.
 Create a new project with next structure:

 ```
 [project_root]